 Animated sequels are an interesting business.
 They’re more easy to make since all the character models have been created, but rarely do they come across as sincere and it’s much harder to appease expectations the second time around.
 If there is one animated sequel I would ever want to see made it’s The Incredibles 2, which was confirmed in development a year ago by Walt Disney CEO Bob Iger.
 Now the original writer/director Brad Bird has confirmed to be well into the screenplay.
+Learn more after the break.

 The most successful animated sequels that come to mind are How to Train Your Dragon 2 and the Toy Story trilogy, while Kung Fu Panda 2 and Monsters University did not find as much acclaim as their predecessors, and Cars 2 and the Shrek trilogy are just terrible.
 My expectations are fairly high for The Incredibles 2, and I’m excited to hear that Bird is going to helm this project for Pixar once again.
 In a recent interview with Collider he confirms his involvement: